celestiaorg/docs/developers/build-modular.md

 You’ve come to the right place.
 This page will give you the rundown on modular blockchains and their benefits for developers like you.

-If you already know all this, [skip to the end](#building-on-celestia) to get straight into building.

-## Building on Celestia
+## Quickstart - Building on Celestia

 <script setup>
 import UrlImageButton from '../.vitepress/components/UrlImageButton.vue';